-Imaginary play is my three-year-old’s favorite thing in life.
-Normally she is a princess, but sometimes in the kitchen doling out hearty meals like an Italian grandmother, or she’s creating her own classroom where her students will learn about things that are pink.
+Imaginary play is my girl’s favorite thing in life.
+Normally she is a princess bossing around her minions, but sometimes she’s in the kitchen doling out hearty meals like an Italian grandmother.
+Other times, she’s creating her own classroom where the students learn about things that are pink.
 But this pretend world, where the mother has died, this was new.

-I’ve seen more Disney movies than I have kids, but I’ve only recently begun watching Disney movies with my kids.
-My three and four-year-olds finally have an attention span longer than a butterfly’s, so full-length films as opposed to 20 minutes of that mind-numbing Caillou are still pretty new for us.
-I just can’t believe I didn’t notice it prior to my kid killing me off.
+I’ve seen more Disney movies than I have kids, but I’ve only recently begun watching them with my kids.
+My three and five-year-olds finally have attention spans longer than a gnat’s, so full-length films as opposed to 20 minutes of that mind-numbing Caillou are still pretty new for us.
+Still, I can’t believe I didn’t notice it prior to my kid killing me off.

 It being Disney’s tendency to portray three types of mothers in their movies: none, mean, or dead.
-I’m not sure what exactly transpired between Mr. Walt Disney and his own mother, but if life imitates art, yikes.
-Ol’ Walt must have had whatever the opposite of the Oedipus Complex is.
+At first, I thought ol’ Walt must have had whatever the opposite of the Oedipus Complex is.
 The Tony Soprano Syndrome?
-He done killed off all the Mamas in his movies!
+I’m not exactly sure what transpired between Mr. Walt Disney and his own mother, but if Google tells the truth, yikes.
+His mother died tragically; as a result, he done killed off all the Mamas in his movies!
 If the maternal figure’s fatally wounded body doesn’t perish in a horrific forest fire as does Bambi’s, her ship capsizes on the turbulent sea by way of a violent storm like Elsa and Anna’s.